Configure Vault for storing secrets

 sudo nms-core secret migrate-secrets-to-vault

-3. Update the core/secrets/driver line from /etc/nms/nms.conf, which you added in the previous section, to say driver: vault.
+3. Update the core/secrets/driver line in /etc/nms/nms.conf to use the Vault driver:

 sudo systemctl start nms